clojure-quant/quanta/README.md

 Generated charts are stored in profiles/resources/tradingview-charts and can be seen in goldlydocs web app in developer tools / pages / tradingview

+*gann maker** `clj -X:run :task :gann`
+This reads profiles/resources/gann.edn and creates tradingview charts for each symbol in it.
+The charts can be loaded via the tradingview page.

 ## for TA developers